Apple Crostata

 You can make the pie dough in your food processor or in a mixing bowl with a pastry cutter.
 Here is a full step by step tutorial on making pie dough.

-2. Add the butter.
+Add the butter.
 Scatter the butter over the top.
-You want to make sure it’s cubed and COLD.
+You want to make sure it’s cubed and COLD so it stays firm until it hits the oven.
+Cold butter = a flaky pie crust.

 Make the apple filling

-For the apple filling, you want toss your apple slices with the sugar, flour, spices, and walnuts (if using).
+For the apple filling, you want toss your apple slices with the sugar, flour, spices, and nuts (if using).

 bowl of apple crostata filling